tasmiah26/Processing-Scripts/README.md

 python3 /neuro/labs/grantlab/research/MRI_processing/tasmiah/script_1/auto_segmentation_v2.0.py --input_fol ${file} --all
 ```

---input_fol is a required argument and should be given the path to the folder containing the MRI scans.
-Either create a variable such as ${file}
+--input_fol is a required argument and should be given the path to the folder containing the MRI scans, shown as the variable ${file} above.

-Flag options (replace “--all”) for each step to run individually or to start at a particular step and continue:
+Flag options (replace “--all”) for each step to run individually or to start at a particular step and continue are in the table below.
-- --masking
-- --remask, --from_remasking
-- --NUC, --from_NUC
-- --QA, --from_QA
-- --recon, --from_recon
-- --alignment --from_alignment
-- --segment

 The --help or -h flag will display information about each flag:

 Flag         | Description
 ------------ | -------------
-masking | creates masks and moves them into a folder labeled "masks" and puts the masked regions inside a folder labeled "brain".
+--masking | creates masks and moves them into a folder labeled "masks" and puts the masked regions inside a folder labeled "brain".
 Also creates a  "verify" folder to store .png files of the masked ROIs
-remask or from_remask| use after manual mask correction, to create a new brain folder with corrected regions
+--remask or --from_remask| use after manual mask correction, to create a new brain folder with corrected regions
-NUC or from_NUC | performs non-uniformity correction and puts them inside a folder "nuc"
+--NUC or --from_NUC | performs non-uniformity correction and puts them inside a folder "nuc"
-QA or from_QA | creates a folder "Best_Images_Crop" with the highest quality images and quality evaluation is exported to quality_assessment.csv
+--QA or --from_QA | creates a folder "Best_Images_Crop" with the highest quality images and quality evaluation is exported to quality_assessment.csv
-recon or from_recon |  performs 3 reconstructions
+--recon or --from_recon |  performs 3 reconstructions
-alignment or from_alignment | reorients the reconstructed images inside the alignment_temp/ folder for each temp_recon_#/ directory.
+--alignment or --from_alignment | reorients the reconstructed images inside the alignment_temp/ folder for each temp_recon_#/ directory.
 Files needed for segmentation and surface extraction steps are created and stored inside temp_recon_#/ (recon* files).
-segment | performs automatic segmentation
+--segment | performs automatic segmentation